Fireboltz/aasaan/README.md

 * [React](https://reactjs.org/)

-## What all aasan can do ? :thought_balloon:
+## What all aasaan can do ? :thought_balloon:

-aasaan contains some of the features which will be helped to scan document and upload
+Aasaan contains some of the features which will be helped to scan document and upload.

 **Scanning UI** \
 User guidance to the best position for capturing the document with manual + automatic photo capture of document

 **Pre-Processing of images** \
-By scanning the document it will automatically process the image and give you readable douments with multipule filters
+By scanning the document it will automatically process the image and give you readable documents with multiple filters

 **Perspective Correction** \
 4 Point getPerspective Transform, it will automatically detect crop the image

 **Text Recognition (OCR)** \
-Text Rekognition is done using Mobile vision API. so, when user want to scan the aadhar card he can automatically get the code
+Text Recognition is done using Mobile vision API. so, when user want to scan the Aadhar card he can automatically get the code

 **Online Cloud** \
-we used firebase database for online cloud, if the user lost the documents also he can retrive all of them with no time
+We used firebase database for online cloud, if the user lost the documents also he can retrieve all of them with no time

 **File compression** \
-With the help of openCV 3.0 we added the compressor, user can compress the doument with the given input
+With the help of openCV 3.0 we added the compressor, user can compress the document with the given input

-**Multipule Formats** \
+**Multiple Formats** \
-The scanned image can be converted into multipule forms JPG, PDF, TiFF etc
+The scanned image can be converted into multiple forms JPG, PDF, TiFF etc

 ## How is privacy ensured?
 All files being stored in Firebase cloud, no one except with user authentication would be able to read them.
-For further clarification, when ever the user upload or download the documents it will automatically check the authentication
+For further clarification, when ever the user upload or download the documents it will automatically check the authentication.

 ## How to build and run locally?
 Install [Flutter](https://flutter.dev) and all required dev tools.